Share:

 Since java.util.Properties

-implements the Map interface, you can load any file which maps key-value pairs like so, irrespective of its file extension:
+implements the Map interface, you can load any file that maps key-value pairs like so, irrespective of its file extension:

 var props = new Properties();